 Start the Path to Recovery After a Truck Accident

 It’s crucial to seek legal counsel as soon as possible after a truck accident.
 A crash could leave you seriously injured, unable to earn a living, or in need of long-term care.
 Make sure the appropriate party is held responsible with the help of an experienced trucking accident attorney.
-Set up your free case evaluation now—call the West Palm Beach office of Fetterman & Associates at 561-845-2510.
+Set up your free case evaluation now—call the West Palm Beach office of Fetterman Law at 561-845-2510.

 - Truck Driver With Unsafe Record Kills 7 in Fiery Florida Trucking Crash